Life in early Carver County

 It was January 2, 1866 that a meeting was held for the purpose of found and organizing a Reformed Church in the Township of Benton, Carver County, Minnesota.
 Prior to this, services were conducted in homes by the Rev. J. Romeis, who had come to this territory in 1865.
 At this meeting, a constitution was adopted and signed by sixty members.

-This newly organized congregation was to be a the name “Deutsch-Evangelish Reformierte St Johannes Gemeinde.”
+This newly organized congregation was to be named “Deutsch-Evangelish Reformierte St Johannes Gemeinde.”
 Later, it was changed to “St. John’s Evangelical and Reformed Church.”
 In 1958, it was again changed to “St. John’s United Church of Christ,” which it is known as today.

 At this meeting, Gerhard Bongard and Heinrich Bergmann were elected as elders and Frederick Lemke and Theodore Spicier as deacons.
 It was decided to build a frame log church with the members furnishing the logs.
 Two acres of land were purchased from Arnold Willemsen, with part of it to be used for cemetery purposes.